rnmp/ballpark/README.md

 All business logic takes place in `main.js`, though running index.html on a browser should be enough to preview changes.
-If you want to auto-reload your changes, feel free to install the package.json dependencies and run `node watch.js`.
+If you want to auto-reload your changes, feel free to install the package.json dependencies and run `node watch.cjs`.